wassap-media/hrms/README.md

 ## Key Features

-- **Employee Lifecycle**: From onboarding employees, managing promotions and transfers, all the way to documenating feedback with exit interviews, make life easier for employees throughtout their life cycle.
+- **Employee Lifecycle**: From onboarding employees, managing promotions and transfers, all the way to documenating feedback with exit interviews, make life easier for employees throughout their life cycle.
-- **Leave and Attendance**: Configure leave policies, pull regional holidays with a click, check-in and check-out with geolocation capturing track leave balances and attendance with reports.
+- **Leave and Attendance**: Configure leave policies, pull regional holidays with a click, check-in and check-out with geolocation capturing, track leave balances and attendance with reports.
 - **Expense Claims and Advances**: Manage employee advances, claim expenses, configure multi-level approval workflows all this with seamless integration with ERPNext accounting.
-- **Performance Management**: Track goals, align goals with key result areas (KRAs), enable employees to evaluate themselves, managing appraisal cycles has never been easy.
+- **Performance Management**: Track goals, align goals with key result areas (KRAs), enable employees to evaluate themselves, make managing appraisal cycles easy.
-- **Payroll & Taxation**: Create salary structures, configure income tax slabs run standard payroll, accomodate additonal salaries and off cycle payments, view income breakup on salary slips and so much more.
+- **Payroll & Taxation**: Create salary structures, configure income tax slabs, run standard payroll, accomodate additional salaries and off cycle payments, view income breakup on salary slips and so much more.
 - **Frappe HR mobile app**: Apply for and approve leaves on the go, check-in and check-out, access employee profile right from the mobile app.

 <details open>